FrancescoNavarra95/collections-of-cells-rook-polynomials/macaulay2/README.md

 # Macaulay2 Code for Collections of Cells, Binomial Ideals, and Switching Rook Polynomials

-This folder contains Macaulay2 code for experimenting with the following conjectures concerning a collection of cells $Q$:
+This folder contains Macaulay2 code for experimenting with the following conjectures concerning a collection of cells Q:

-1. The $h$-polynomial of the coordinate ring of $Q$ coincides with the switching rook polynomial of $Q$.
+1. The $h$-polynomial of the coordinate ring of Q coincides with the switching rook polynomial of Q.
-2. The Castelnuovo–Mumford regularity of the coordinate ring of $Q$ equals the rook number of $Q$.
+2. The Castelnuovo–Mumford regularity of the coordinate ring of Q equals the rook number of Q.

 ## Features